 For more serious infections, these doses may have to be increased.
 In life-threatening situations due to either aerobes or anaerobes these doses may be increased.
 Doses of as much as 4800 mg daily have been given intravenously to adults.
-See Dilution and Infusion Rates section below.
+See Dilution for IV use and IV Infusion Rates section below.

 Single intramuscular injections of greater than 600 mg are not recommended.

 Alternatively, drug may be administered in the form of a single rapid infusion of the first dose followed by continuous IV infusion as follows:

 |To maintain serum clindamycin levels||Rapid infusion rate||Maintenance infusion rate|

 |Above 4 mcg/mL||10 mg/min for 30 min||0.75 mg/min|

 |Above 5 mcg/mL||15 mg/min for 30 min||1.00 mg/min|